mayadata-io/e2e-openshift/README.md

 # e2e-openshift

 This repository contains platform execution code to run OpenEBS and workloads E2E testing pipelines for OpenShift platform.
-The platform is built around GitLab and OpenEBS Litmus.
+The platform is built around GitLab and OpenEBS e2e.